openjs-foundation/standards/onboarding.md

 All participants in the OpenJS Foundation projects and groups must follow the [Code of Conduct](https://github.com/openjs-foundation/cross-project-council/blob/master/CODE_OF_CONDUCT.md).
 There are further expectations for members who represent the Standards Working Group (hereafter called representatives).

-It is understood that representatives may form opionions based on the need of their employers' or their personal projects.
+It is understood that representatives may form opinions based on the needs of their employers' or their personal projects.
 While representing the Standards Working Group though, they should decide/discuss/promote based on the interest of Standards Group.

 If there is a conflict (due to personal or company specific projects), then the representative should be explicit